 What's In A Name? conjured up old memories and created new ones as the Follies dancers - joined by a talented cast of singers, kids, guest artists and celebrity emcees - celebrated such memorable tunes as Mr. Bojangles, Maria, Roxie and more.
 Our donation for Parkinson’s research was $33,000!

-To date, the Central Coast Follies has donated $369,00 to the Parkinson Alliance in an effort to fund promising research into better modalities for treating Parkinson’s Disease as well as searching for a cure and $5,000 to the Food Bank Coalition of San Luis Obispo to help tackle the issue of food insecurity.
+To date, the Central Coast Follies has donated $369,00 to the Parkinson Alliance in an effort to fund promising research into better treatments for Parkinson’s Disease, as well as searching for a cure and $5,000 to the Food Bank Coalition of San Luis Obispo to help tackle the issue of food insecurity.